puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 #### Create a custom profile to manage Microsoft Edge

 This procedure creates a new custom profile and imports the settings and policies from the Microsoft Edge policy template file **msedge.admx**.
-When you are done, go to
+When you are done, go to [Add settings to the Microsoft Edge custom profile](#add-settings-to-the-microsoft-edge-custom-profile) to configure specific settings.

 1. Download the Microsoft Edge policy templates for Intune from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).
 Make sure you download the policy template that matches the channel of your installation files (Stable, Beta or Dev).